Rigidity of the saddle connection complex: Flip pairs and convex quadrilateral boundaries

 \begin{lem}[Over--under] Given any flip pair $\{c,d\}$, we have $\FB(c,d) \subseteq \partial Q(c,d) \subseteq \B(c,d)$. $ \square$ \end{lem}

 Unfortunately, these inclusions may be strict, as the following example demonstrates.

 \begin{exa}[Non-flippable barriers] \cref{fig:octagon} shows a genus $2$ translation surface formed by gluing opposite sides of a regular octagon.
 The flip pair $\{c,d\}$ forms the diagonals of a strictly convex quadrilateral $Q(c,d)$.
-The flippable barriers are indicated in orange, while the non-flippable barriers are given in blue.
+The flippable barriers are indicated as dashed orange lines, while the non-flippable barriers are given in blue.
 There are three cordons of $\partial Q(c,d)$; these are the non-horizontal blue saddle connections.
 In this example, we have the strict inclusions $\FB(c,d) \subsetneq \partial Q(c,d) \subsetneq \B(c,d)$. \end{exa}